mybucks-online/core/README.md

 ## mybucks.online

 [Mybucks.online](https://mybucks.online) is a **password-only, self-custodial and browser-based cryptocurrency wallet** built with Javascript.
 It generates a private key from your password and passcode using an industry-standard, verified **one-way hash function**.
-Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets permanently.
+Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets instantly.

+As a hash function, the **scrypt** Key Derivation Function (KDF) increases the computational effort required to crack passwords, effectively delaying **brute-force** attacks and making them impractical.

+It fully runs on your **browser side** without using any storage or invoking any 3rd-party APIs for key management.
+It instantly generates your private key from your password input, and whenever you close or refresh, there is no footprint.
+This absolutely protects your privacy.

 ## Quick start